wingedseraph/LazyVimx/README-DE.md

   nvim
   ```

-  Refer to the comments in the files on how to customize **LazyVim**.
+  Refer to the comments in the files on how to customize **LazyVimx**.

 </details>